The model theory of the curve graph: Interpretations and the Ivanov Metaconjecture

 Then $Q$ is not $\emptyset$--definable in $\mC(\Sigma)$. \end{corollary}

+Corollary~\ref{cor:alg-int-body} follows from quantifier elimination in $\M^G$, where $G<\Mod^{\pm}(\Sigma)$ is the pure mapping class group of $\Sigma$, and the fact that $\C(\Sigma)$ can be interpreted therein, and thus from a weak version of quantifier elimination in $\C(\Sigma)$.

-The following is immediate from the existence of pseudo-Anosov elements in the Torelli group (which requires us to exclude a torus with at most one boundary component), which have positive translation length in $\mC(\Sigma)$ and which preserve the algebraic intersection pairing.
+The following is a consequence of Corollary~\ref{cor:alg-int-body}, together with the existence of pseudo-Anosov elements in the Torelli subgroup of $G$ (which requires us to exclude a torus with at most one boundary component).
+Such mapping classes have positive translation length in $\mC(\Sigma)$, and also preserve the algebraic intersection pairing.

-\begin{corollary} Suppose $\Sigma$ has positive genus and is not a torus with fewer than three boundary components.
-For each $n>0$, the predicates that state that two simple closed curves have integral algebraic intersection number $\pm n$ is not $\emptyset$--definable.
-Similarly, the predicate that states that two curves have algebraic intersection number $0\pmod 2$ is not $\emptyset$--definable. \end{corollary}
+\begin{corollary} Suppose $\Sigma$ has positive genus and is not a torus with fewer than three punctures, and let $S\subset\bN$ be a nonempty proper subset.
+The predicate $I_S$ that states that two simple closed curves $\alpha$ and $\beta$ have integral algebraic intersection number $ai(\alpha,\beta)$ satisfying $|ai(\alpha,\beta)|\in S$ is not $\emptyset$--definable.
+Similarly, the predicate $Q$ that states that two curves have algebraic intersection number $0\pmod 2$ is not $\emptyset$--definable. \end{corollary}